Trump campaign makes voter-registration gains in 3 key battleground states

 But Democrats say the numbers are still on their side in all three battleground states and point to strong advantages in Florida, North Carolina and Pennslyvania for their voters to request mail-in or absentee ballots.

-"Across the battlegrounds, the Biden-DNC [Democratic National Committee] coordinated campaign is crushing Republicans in key field metrics like vote-by-mail requests, registration and turnout -- and we're going to keep our foot on the gas so we ensure Trump is a one-term president," said David Bergstein, Democratic National Committee director of battleground state communications.
+"Across the battlegrounds, the Biden-DNC [Democratic National Committee] coordinated campaign is crushing Republicans in key field metrics like vote-by-mail requests, registration and [primary] turnout -- and we're going to keep our foot on the gas so we ensure Trump is a one-term president," said David Bergstein, Democratic National Committee director of battleground state communications.

 TRUMP ENCOURAGES FLORIDA TO VOTE BY MAIL, CALLS SYSTEM 'SAFE AND SECURE'